andyborrell/pygamezero_bird/docs/source/part1.rst

 *Can you make the bird start in a different place?
 Hint: Try changing the line where you created your bird as an* **Actor**.

 Let's add a new variable which controls the speed of the bird.
 Think about it like a slider we can change.
-We can actually put one variable inside another.  barry_the_bird already has **x** and **y** variables inside him.
+We can actually put one variable inside another.  :code:`barry_the_bird` already has **x** and **y** variables inside him.
 We can add another one like this:

 - Add this line at the end of the file: